LukeShortCloud/rootpages/src/commands/permissions.rst

 umask
 ~~~~~

-Set the defeault file and folder permissions for creation.
+Set the default file and folder permissions for creation.
 The default is 666 for files and 777 for directories.
-The input value is then substracted from the respective number.
+The input value is then subtracted from the respective number.

 .. csv-table::
    :header: Usage, Explanation